kyoriku/readme-generator/README.md

     node index.js
     ```
 3. Answer the prompts to provide information about your project, including the title, description, installation process, usage instructions, contribution guidelines, test instructions, license, GitHub username, and email address.
 4. Once you've answered all the prompts, the README.md file will be generated in the root of your project.

+## License
+This application is covered by the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing
 If you want to contribute to this project, follow these steps: